 Layers in croissant using laminated dough.

-After the laminating process, bakers cut the croissant dough into triangles and roll the dough into their famous crescent shape, which then increases the number of layers in the croissant by two for each roll.
+After the laminating process, bakers cut the croissant dough into triangles and roll the dough into their famous crescent shape, increasing the number of layers in the croissant by two for each roll.
 Most recipes recommend 3 or4 rolls.

 r=4 (Number of times croissant dough is rolled into croissant shape)